qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Another interesting adaptation is to rework the keys on the `_DDL` and `_DDN` "descramble" layers, to for example a whole other language with different letter symbols.

-  Todo: To complete this keymap, the Unicode input modes and hexadecimal numbers need to be altered depending on whether 'descramble' is active.
-Unfortunately this turns out to be too tedious for me (Jos B.) to bother with completing, because I almost never even use accented characters anyway.
-Maybe some day I might get to it.

   If you do and it works I could add a link to your map here if you like.